Artisan-Lab/tag-std/sp-origin.md

 ## Origin of Safety Properties
 This article explains the origin of safety properties, _i.e.,_ why there are so many safety properties that are not directly related to memory safety.
 In brief, there exists a core set of safety properties.
-These properties give rise to other, derived properties depending on program semantics,which aligns with our [tracing-based verification methodology](https://hxuhack.github.io/writting/unsafe-tracing).
+These properties give rise to other, derived properties depending on program semantics, which aligns with our [tracing-based verification methodology](https://hxuhack.github.io/writting/unsafe-tracing).

 ### 1. Core Safety Properties